memgraph/docs/mage/query-modules/python/export-util.md

 <TabItem value="docker">

-If you ran the Memgraph with Docker, the JSON file will be exported to the file inside the Docker container.
-We recommend exporting the JSON file to the `/usr/lib/memgraph/query_modules` directory.
+If you ran Memgraph with Docker, database will be exported to a JSON file inside the Docker container.
+We recommend exporting the database to the JSON file inside the `/usr/lib/memgraph/query_modules` directory.

-Then, call the procedure by running the following query:
+You can call the procedure by running the following query:

 ```cypher
 CALL export_util.json(path);